Kaamelott: Format and broadcast

-Season 5 has several intertwining plots which are presented chronologically through the whole season.
-This presented storytelling and editing problems which were incompatible with the old 3½-minute format, and has resulted in at least 3 different versions of Season 5: 3 52-minute episodes as televised, 50 7-minute episodes as televised, 8 52-minutes episodes in the DVD "director's cut."
-In the interview of the DVD, Alexandre Astier explains that is in the director's cut version that season 5 must be seen.
+Season 5 features several intertwining plots presented chronologically throughout the season.
+This presented storytelling and editing problems that were incompatible with the old 3½-minute format, resulting in at least 3 different versions of season 5: 3 52-minute episodes as televised, 50 7-minute episodes as televised, and 8 52-minute episodes in the DVD "director's cut."
+In the interview on the DVD, Astier explains that season 5 must be seen in the director's cut version.

-Season 6 was always, from the time shooting began, conceived of as a series of 40-minute episodes which would be presented as a miniseries, not cut up into shorter episodes.
+Season 6 was always conceived of, from the time shooting began, as a series of 40-minute episodes presented as a miniseries, not cut into shorter episodes.

-Around the time that shooting began on Season 6, Astier announced that there would be no Season 7.
-Season 6 consists of a prequel (how Arthur became king of Britain) followed by an episode which is a sequel to Season 5.
+Around the time that shooting began on season 6, Astier announced that there would be no season 7.
+Season 6 consists of a prequel (how Arthur became king of Britain) followed by an episode that serves as a sequel to season 5.

-Season 6 had a theatrical premiere as part of the "Paris fait sa comédie" festival, with a showing of seven episodes at the Grand Rex theater on March 25, 2009.
-The Livre was shown on M6 in October and November 2009, as a series of nine 40-minute episodes, three each Saturday night.
+Season 6 had a theatrical premiere as part of the "Paris fait sa comédie" festival, with a screening of 7 episodes at the Grand Rex on 25 March 2009.
+The Livre was shown on M6 in October and November 2009 as a series of nine 40-minute episodes, three each Saturday night.
 The ratings for Livre 6 were relatively low (2.2-2.65 million), perhaps because the DVD was expected to hit the market almost immediately afterwards.

-The series has also been shown on TSR2 in Switzerland, on Club RTL in Belgium and on Historia in Canada.
+The series has also been shown on TSR2 in Switzerland, on Club RTL in Belgium, and on Historia in Canada.

-Astier hopes to follow the television series with a trilogy of films about Arthur.
-He has said that the last episode of Season 6 prepares the audience for the movie series.
+Astier hopes to follow the television series with a trilogy of Arthur films.
+He has said that the last episode of season 6 prepares the audience for the movie series.